xinwenfu/vchat/readme.md

 # Vulnerable Chat Server (vchat)

-The vulnerable chat server (vchat) serves for multile purposes
+The vulnerable chat server (vchat) serves multile purposes
 - It is a working chat server with a chat client written in Python.
 We use the chat server to send messages.
 For example, base64 encoded encrypted data can be sent over the chat server.
 - It is a server with various vulnerabilities that can be exploited on Windows 10/11.
 For example, we developed the buffer overflow, DoS and DDoS attack modules for Armitage and Metasploit.
 A few clicks can hack into a victim Windows running vchat.